danyx23/elm-from-scratch/03 Functions and types.md

 This is one of the few cases where the usually fantastic error message of the Elm compiler are a bit harder to decipher.
 The key is that a function in elm has to evaluate to exactly one expression, and we gave it two - the definition for yearAsString and an expression that builds the string our formatMovieString function should evaluate to.

-To be able to do use a local named value, we need to use a special construct called let ... in.
-It allows us to give, a number of new, local definitions, each on a new line, between let and in that can then be used in the final expression.
+To be able to do use a local named value, we need to use a special construct called `let ... in`.
+It allows us to give a number of new, local definitions, each on a new line, between let and in that can then be used in the final expression.
 These local definitions can also be functions if you like.
 All these expressions are only visible inside the function, i.e. you would not be able to use `yearAsString` anywhere in the program outside the `formatMovieString` function.
 Here is what the definition with let ... in looks like:

 ```Elm
 formatMovieString : String -> Int -> String